A Flexible Quasi-Copula Distribution for Statistical Modeling: The Quasi-Copula Model

 Consider $d$ independent random variables $X_1,\ldots,X_d$ with densities $f_i(x_i)$ relative to measures $\alpha_i$, with means $\mu_i$, variances $\sigma_i^2$, third central moments $c_{i3}$, and fourth central moments $c_{i4}$.
 Let $\bGamma =(\gamma_{ij})$ be an $d \times d$ positive semidefinite matrix, and $\alpha$ be the product measure $\alpha_1 \times \cdots \times \alpha_d$.
 Inspired by \cite{tonda2005class}, we let $\bD$ be the diagonal matrix with $i$th diagonal entry $\sigma_i$ and consider the nonnegative function

 Its average value is

 It follows that the function

 is a probability density with respect to the measure $\alpha$.
-Detailed derivations of Tonda's Approximation are found in the supplemental material.
+Detailed derivations of Tonda's approximation are found in supplemental Section \ref{sec:tonda}.
 The virtue of the density is that it overcomes the independence restriction and steers the sample matrix of the residuals toward the target covariance matrix $\bGamma$.
-Note that $g(\bx)$ is technically not a copula since it fails to preserve the marginal distributions $f_i(x_i)$.
-For instance, we will see later that $g(\bx)$ tends to inflate marginal variances.
+For example, if $X_1$ is Gaussian and $X_2$ is Bernoulli, then the distribution \eqref{copula_density} allows one to induce correlation between the two components (one continuous and the other discrete) of the binary random vector $X = (X_1, X_2)^\top$.
+Note that $g(\bx)$ is technically not a copula because it only approximately preserves the marginal distributions $f_i(x_i)$.
+Later, we will see that $g(\bx)$ tends to inflate marginal variances.
+This can be a blessing rather than curse if the true marginal distributions are inflated compared to the assumed marginal distributions.

-\section{Moments}
+\subsection{Moments}

-Let $\bY=(Y_1,\ldots,Y_d)^t$ be a random vector distributed as $g(\bx)$.
+Let $\bY=(Y_1,\ldots,Y_d)^\top$ be a random vector distributed as $g(\bx)$.
 To calculate the mean of $Y_k$, note that our independence assumption implies

 Hence, if $\kappa_{k3}$ is the skewness of $X_k$, then

 for any matrix norm $\|\bGamma\|$.
 The mean $\E(Y_k)$ is close to $\mu_k$ when the diagonal entries of $\bGamma$ and, hence $\|\bGamma\|$ itself, are small.